pjeanjean/sle2020-artifact/README.md

 Click on the `DEPLOY` button to apply the deployement.
 The change can be viewed in the Kubernetes Dashboard.

-Reload the page `localhost:8081` and  go back to the Nablab editor.
+Reload the Web app (i.e., retype the URL `localhost:8081` in Firefox) and  go back to the Nablab editor.
 You will see that the `Go to definition` is not there anymore and that the `rename` is still working.